lhartley870/the-night-garden/README.md

 ![View of secret key setting](readme-documents/deployment-screenshots/secret-key-settings.png)
 21. In the env.py file type the following: os.environ["SECRET_KEY"] = ""
 22. Paste the secret key value from Heroku between the quotation marks.
-23. To migrate the database model to the Postgres database, in the command line type" python3 manage.py migrate
+23. To migrate the database model to the Postgres database, in the command line type: python3 manage.py migrate
 24. Make sure the requirements.txt file has all the latest changes by typing: pip3 freeze --local > requirements.txt
 25. Commit any changes made locally to GitHub.